-World of sports is more or less like world of glamour.
+World of sports is more or less like the world of glamour.
 Where the players go through extreme highs and lows regularly and unpredictably.
-There place in the game is as much a function of their talent as their political skills and their ability to maneuver themselves through the maze of authority and middlemen.
-These two stories by the noted sports journalist of West Bengal are set in the world of Football.
+Their place in the game is as much a function of their talent as their political skills.
+And their ability to maneuver themselves through the maze of authority and middlemen.
+These two stories Striker Stopper by the noted sports journalist of West Bengal are set in the world of Football.

 In the second story, a footballer is dealing with his sunset days in the game.
-Where he thinks he can still give the younger generation a competition, while balancing his job that he got because of football.
+Where he thinks he can still give the younger generation a competition while balancing his job that he got because of football.
 He keeps looking at his balance sheet of life which has footballs in every row.
 He wants to leave his legacy in football by grooming a young player just the way his coach groomed him.

-Besides the personal stories of these two players, the stories provide a look at the management of sports in this country, how the clubs are like personal properties of a select few.
-The match fixing and buying the players to play in a certain way almost seems like a rule than an exception.
+Besides the personal stories of these two players, the stories provide a look at the management of sports in this country.
+How the clubs are like personal properties of a select few.
+The match-fixing and buying the players to play in a certain way almost seems like a rule than an exception.
 The pathetic conditions in which the players have to live and the only things still driving them to the field is their passion for the game.
-Even the basic requirements like ample nutritious food is not available to most players and a whole lot of them are driven away from the game in lure of a small job here and there.
-It amazes you that rival clubs would sign up some players only to make them sit at the bench and loose their magic touch on the field.
+Even the basic requirements like ample nutritious food are not available to most players.
+And a whole lot of them, are driven away from the game in lure of a small job here and there.
+It amazes you that rival clubs would sign up some players only to make them sit on the bench and lose their magic touch on the field.

-What is heartening is the fact that in the end it is always the game that wins, because once a player attains a certain status with the crowd, no one else matters.
+What is heartening is the fact that in the end, it is always the game that wins.
+Because once a player attains a certain status with the crowd, no one else matters.